 The second major contributor is control.
 Apple could simply have switched to AMD for its processors (and this has been rumored in the past), but this would still leave it with the problem of relying on a third-party supplier whose objectives may not match Apple’s.
 By bringing the processor designs in-house, Apple can coordinate its hardware and software teams, ensuring each takes advantage of the features in the other.

 What is ARM?

-All of Apple’s chips use the ARM (standing for Advanced RISC Machine) architecture, designed by Arm Holdings.
+All of Apple’s A-series chips use the ARM (standing for Advanced RISC Machine) architecture, designed by Arm Holdings.
 The designs are licensed out to other companies, such as Apple, who can then use these designs in their own processors.
 Apple has used ARM designs extensively — every iPhone and iPad ever released has used an ARM-based processor, for instance.

 ARM chips are known for their low power consumption, making them ideal for phones, tablets, and smart home devices.
 That efficiency also makes ARM processors attractive to companies like Apple, as it would allow them to build thinner and lighter devices without necessarily sacrificing performance.

 These are the same types of chips Microsoft has attempted to use in some of its Windows on ARM devices, or the more recent Surface Pro X.

 When will the first Apple Silicon Macs come out?